 Longboard wheels are softer than skateboard wheels allowing them to absorb bumps a lot better.
-To get a lot smoother ride around then it’s preferable to use longboard wheels instead of skateboard wheels.
+To get a much smoother ride around then it’s preferable to use longboard wheels instead of skateboard wheels.

 As these wheels are prominent and big, they are going to provide you the chance to pick up speed a lot quicker than skateboard wheels.

-Moreover, it won’t require you to kick more as you do in a skateboard.
+Moreover, it won’t require you to kick more as you do on a skateboard.
 This is usually beneficial for people who prefer riding over tricks.

 So now you are aware of the similarities and differences between longboard and skateboard it’s now time to get into more detail about longboard and skateboards.